HCMUSAssignmentWarehouse/EnglishNow-Android/README.md

 English Now is an awesome Android app based on MVVM architecture with Android Data Binding using Dagger 2, RxJava2, new Android Arch Components, OpenTok client sdk, Firebase and NodeJS server.

 It allows a users to practice speaking, writing, chatting in English.
 By the time using this app, English level of users will be improved.

-Time spent: **20** hours spent in total
+Time spent: **48** hours spent in total

+## Requirements
+Apply software architecture techniques inside this [list](https://github.com/HCMUS-AssignmentWarehouse/EnglishNow-Android-MVVM/blob/master/requirement.md)

 ## User Stories